jordivino/Cuteflix/README.md

 ###Adding new videos

 Clicking on the “Add a new video” tile will expand the tile into a simple form.
 Entering a YouTube link into this form and submitting will add the video to this slider.
 This video is added to the global library of videos, and will be available to all other users.
+The form will check that the entered URL is a valid YouTube video and show an error if it isn't, but there is no error handling to check if the video is relevant.
+For example, a user will get an error for an invalid URL like facebook.com, but won't get an error for a YouTube link to Gangnam Style, which is not relevant to Cuteflix.

 ##Technologies/Frameworks: